1. How MyServiceNSW Account works

 5. Privacy and security

-When you access an online service or transaction (operated by a Partner Agency or Service NSW), a separate collection notice relating to that Transaction (Transaction Privacy Statement) may be provided.
-Any Transaction collection notice is in addition to the MyServiceNSW Account collection notice.
+When you access an online service or transaction (operated by a Partner Agency or Service NSW), a separate privacy collection notice relating to that transaction may be provided.
+Any transaction privacy collection notice is in addition to the MyServiceNSW Account – Privacy Collection Notice.

 Your account is for you only and you are not allowed to access another person's account.